 - Participation in high-quality early childhood education (ECE) has a positive effect on children's well-being, learning and development in the first years of their lives.
-In Luxembourg, 3% of 2-yearolds are enrolled in ECE (the figure does not include children attending creche or registered childminders).
-This increases to 68% of 3-year-olds, 100% of 4-year-olds and 94% of 5-year-olds. - Compulsory education in Luxembourg starts at the age of 4 and continues until the age of 16, however there are plans to increase the ending age of compulsory education to the age of 18.
-Students typically graduate between the ages of 17 and 19 from general upper secondary programmes.
-The age range for completing vocational programmes is just as wide, with students typically graduating from vocational upper secondary programmes between 18 and 20.
+In Colombia, 46% of 2-yearolds are enrolled in ECE.
+This increases to 58% of 3-year-olds, 84% of 4-year-olds and 97% of 5year-olds. - Compulsory education in Colombia starts at the age of 5 and continues until the age of 16.
+Students typically graduate between the ages of 16 and 17 from general upper secondary programmes.
+The age range for completing vocational programmes is just as wide, with students typically graduating from vocational upper secondary programmes also between 16 and 17.
 This is different from most OECD countries, where graduates from vocational upper secondary programmes have a wider age range, reflecting the greater diversity of pathways into these programmes than for general ones.